 - 6. Are Pathways members covered through managed care or fee-for-service?
 Pathways members will be covered through the Georgia Families® managed care program.
 This means they will be enrolled for services with a Georgia Medicaid care management organization (CMO) for their coverage. - 7.
 How can patients tell if a provider accepts Pathways?
 If a provider accepts Medicaid or PeachCare for Kids®, that provider also accepts Pathways. - 8.
 Can a provider opt out of Pathways?
 Pathways providers are Medicaid providers.
 If a provider is accepting Medicaid patients, the provider should treat a Pathways member the same as a member in other Medicaid programs. - 9.
 Can patients get a past medical bill covered through Pathways?
-No, Pathways does not cover past medical bills from before they were covered by Pathways.
-If they are already enrolled in Pathways, there are times when a past bill might be covered. - If they report their qualifying activities by the 17th of the month by mail, they are still covered by Pathways for healthcare services provided during coverage because they reported on time. - They can appeal a coverage decision or request a hearing to review the decision.
-If they are already enrolled in Pathways, they can request that their coverage continue during their appeal and hearing.
+No, Pathways does not cover past medical bills prior to a member enrolling in Pathways.
+In the unique circumstance of an existing Pathways member appealing a coverage decision, they can request that their coverage continue during the appeal and hearing process. - 10.
+Do Pathways members need to pay a co-pay?
+No, Pathways members will not need to pay a co-pay at this time for covered services they receive while they are enrolled in Pathways. - 11.
+Can providers send bills or invoices to patients with Pathways coverage?
+No, providers cannot bill or invoice patients who have Pathways coverage.
+Providers should use their existing Medicaid billing processes for Pathways patients.